Tik-Ten/Tik-Ten/README.md

   And you can use Skype for messages!

 - ⚡ Fun fact: A programmer always needs a coffee
--  🌱 I’m currently learning C#
+-  🌱 I’m currently learning " Nothing "
 -  🦾🦿 I love creating really robot